A little Demand Forecasting Mistake that Cost a Retailer >$250,000

 Lost Sales Formula ==>> Lost Sales = daily Demand Forecast for each product/ location Where Available inventory is < 1 and Demand Forecast > 0 and An active product/ location.

-Example: If the demand forecast is 10 units/ day and the product is active with zero available units on hand; then lost sales are 10 units for the day.
-You can sum the total lost sales for the week or any time period.
-You can easily test the accuracy of the lost sales with a forecast accuracy report.
+Example: If the demand forecast is 10 units/ day and the product is active with zero available units on-hand; then lost sales are 10 units for the day.
+Further, you can sum the total lost sales for the week or any period.
+Furthermore, you can easily test the accuracy of the lost sales with a forecast accuracy report.
 The lost sales are as accurate as the demand forecast with standard deviation accounted.

 Big Mistake: Promotional Lost Sales are not included in Your Demand Forecasting Calculation

-Do you know how many lost sales you had during the last promotion or event?
-Do you know how many lost sales days were on the weekend or a holiday?
-The answers to these questions highlight an opportunity for you to distance yourself beyond your competition.
+Do you know the number of lost sales you had during the last promotion or event?
+Also, do you know the number of lost sales days occurring during the weekend or a holiday?
+The answers to these questions highlight an opportunity for you to distance yourself from your competition.
 When you have a promotion or event demand forecast and you know the lost sales days, the lost sales formula can be used to calculate your promotional lost sales.
-The same set of wins occurs when you calculate and use promotion lost sales in your demand forecasting.
+Moreover, the same wins happen when you calculate and use promotion-lost sales in your demand forecasting.
 These measures and calculations enable you to buy inventory more effectively and increase your promotion sales and customer satisfaction.

 Including lost sales units in a demand forecasting solution improves business profitability and supports continuing growth.
 A daily measure across all product locations is easily calculated and stored in the demand history.
-Calculating regular lost sales, and identifying promotional lost sales generate better bottom line results for you and your suppliers.
-Improving your demand forecasting eliminates these basic mistakes, improves your bottom line profits, and keeps you a head of the competition.
+Calculating regular lost sales, and identifying promotional lost sales generate better bottom-line results for you and your suppliers.
+Improving your demand forecasting eliminates these basic mistakes, improves your bottom-line profits, and keeps you ahead of the competition.
 Contact us for a free review of your Lost Sales and Demand Forecast calculation opportunities and issues.
 We have the experience and tools to help you improve your business.
-Also, request a demo to learn how our iKIS software can reduce out-of-stocks and increase sales, installed in 30 days at a fraction of the cost of legacy systems.
+Also, request a demo to learn how our iKIS software can reduce out-of-stock and increase sales, installed in 30 days at a fraction of the cost of legacy systems.
 ‘Are you ready to tighten the Links in Your Chain? ™’

 Copyright © Data Profits, Inc. 2013 All Rights Reserved.